Found in 6 Collections and/or Records:

 This collection contains various reports regarding the education of Indigenous children in Oklahoma between the years 1938-1946 by Quaker, Christian, and Indigenous people.
 The Indigenous childrens' nation of origin include the Wyandotte Nation, the Seneca Nation, and the Osage Nation.
 Their schools include The Kickapoo School, the Seneca Indian School, and various Sunday Schools.

 The photographs included in this travelogue document a trip to Mexico that took place between January 23 and March 16, 1937.
 The images are black and white, and the majority are accompanied by brief, hand-written notes and occasional commentary.

-Scope and Content note This collection is composed of the single volume scrapbook compiled by J. Lindley Spicer.
-The volume is largely comprised of photos and printed images of Quakers, Meeting houses, Meetings for worship, and Quaker missions in Mexico, Africa, Palestine, and China.
-The volume includes a number of clipped newspaper articles on various Quaker leaders as well.
-Inside the volume is an index of photos and clippings included in the scrapbook.
+J. Lindley Spicer's scrapbook is largely comprised of photos and printed images of Quakers, meeting houses, meetings for worship, and Quaker missions in Mexico, Africa, Palestine, and China.
+The volume also includes a number of clipped newspaper articles on various Quaker leaders.
+Inside the scrapbook is an index of photos and clippings.